Groestlcoin/zap-desktop/README.md

 ## Security

-If you discover or learn about a potential error, weakness, or threat that can compromise the security of Zap, we ask you to keep it confidential and [submit your concern directly to the Zap security team](mailto:jimmymowschess@gmail.com?subject=[GitHub]%20Zap%20Security).
+If you discover or learn about a potential error, weakness, or threat that can compromise the security of Zap, we ask you to keep it confidential and [submit your concern directly to the Groestlcoin security team](mailto:support@groestlcoin.org?subject=[GitHub]%20Zap%20Security).

 ## Install